quintenpalmer/quintenpalmer.github.io/_posts/2023-02-05-building-a-simple-iced-gui.md

 }

 // This are our Message
-// They are the possible user interactions of our counter: the button presses.
+// They represent the possible interactions the user can take: incrementing and decrementing the counter (as we'll see, through button presses)
 #[derive(Debug, Clone, Copy)]
 pub enum CounterMessage {
     IncrementPressed,